goldpointecoa/website/README.md

 - Preview the resources page before encrypting it
 - Encrypt the page with one click

+**Note about accessing admin.html on Netlify:**
+The admin interface is password-protected on Netlify using Netlify Identity and Role-based access control.
+To set it up:

+1. After deploying to Netlify, go to your site's Netlify admin panel
+2. Navigate to Settings > Identity and click "Enable Identity"
+3. Under Identity > Services, enable "Git Gateway"
+4. Under Identity > Settings, set Registration to "Invite only"
+5. Invite yourself (and any other admins) via email
+6. After accepting the invitation, go to Identity > Role-based access control
+7. Create a new role called "admin" and assign it to your account

+After this setup, when you visit your-site.com/admin.html, you'll be prompted to login with your Netlify Identity credentials.

 #### Option 2: Manual Update

 1. Make changes to the `resources-original.html` file